 - Take the technical representative training (Course CFO0330)

-- View the list of employees who have completed technical representative training
+- How to run a report of employees who have completed technical representative training

 - Refer to the technical representative resources web page